Married to the Mob: Casting

+Filming

-Filming took place on Long Island and Brooklyn, New York.
+Filming took place on-location in Long Island and Brooklyn, New York, and in Miami, Florida.

+Post-production

 The original cut was over three hours so numerous scenes were taken out.
 However outtakes from these appear in the end credits.

 Music

 The musical score was composed by David Byrne, after Demme directed the Talking Heads concert films Stop Making Sense.

 The film features the song "Goodbye Horses" by Q Lazzarus, which Demme would later use in The Silence of the Lambs.

-In the beginning credits used song Mambo Italiano not included in the film's official soundtrack.
+The opening credits use the Rosemary Clooney song "Mambo Italiano," which is not included in the film's official soundtrack.